Emmotes/ic_spoilers/docs/season_7.md

 The five seasonal champions this time around will be Shaka Selise D'hani Kent and Virgil.
 We know this because the seasonal chest will be `Gold Rivals of Waterdeep Chest` and it contains loot for those champions.

-This means the theme this season is (or seems to be) Rivals of Waterdeep champions.
+This means the theme this season is Rivals of Waterdeep champions.

 ### Currency Icon